myungok-star/care-meets-wisdom/README.md

 # Welcome Wisdom App

 ## Description
 * Welcome Wisdom App is a national network of non-profit volunteer-based organizations committed to relieving isolation and loneliness among the elderly.
-When a volunteer and a senior have a matching interest, the volunteer will request a visit to the senior's care group to arrange the meeting.
+Volunteers and seniors will build friendship through visits and activities.

 ## Technologies
 * Ruby on Rails